-In December 2013, the City purchased a number of monitors, as part of the Beatty Park Upgrade project, which are used for promotional purposes.
-On 24 December 2013, The City raised Invoice 29693 to the value of \$21,868.47 to the North Perth Community Bank for the sponsorship.
+In December 2013, the City purchased a number of monitors, as part of the Beatty Park Upgrade project, which are used for internal promotion purposes.
+On 24 December 2013, invoice 29693 to the value of \$21,868.47 was raised to the North Perth Community Bank for the sponsorship.

-North Perth Community Financial Services Limited (Franchisee of Bendigo and Adelaide Bank) has since advised the City that according to its understanding the sponsorship was agreed on the condition of advertising being placed on each monitor and the transferring of Beatty Park's banking needs to the Bendigo North Perth Community Bank.
+North Perth Community Financial Services Limited (Franchisee of Bendigo and Adelaide Bank) advised the sponsorship was agreed on the condition of advertising being placed on each monitor and the transferring of Beatty Park's banking needs to the Bendigo North Perth Community Bank.

-As it is not practicable to segregate the City's banking requirements, it has not been possible to meet the Bank's conditions of the sponsorship.
+As it is not practicable to segregate the City's banking requirements, it has not been possible to meet the conditions of the sponsorship.

-Policy No. 1.2.13 - Recovery of Debts, Rates and Service Charges includes the following Clause 2.4 - Write-Off:
+Policy No. 1.2.13 - Recovery of Debts, Rates and Service Charges

+Clause 2.4 - Write-Off